sveltejs/kit/.changeset/lovely-hairs-applaud.md

 '@sveltejs/kit': patch
 ---

-Add missing paths.base prefix in dev, if necessary
+Hint if `paths.base` is missing in dev